numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 			* archive is improved over time, whenever we have a new point entering the archive we recompute and log the hyp-vol difference.

+.. [#] As usual, time is considered as number of function evaluations and, consequently, runtime is measured in number of function evaluations.

 Dealing with Unknown Optima
 ===========================